-As of Sept.
-30, 2015, BNY Mellon had sold commercial mortgage loans it had originated into three third-party issued commercial mortgage-backed securities transactions, in respect of which we served as the "sponsor" for SEC purposes.
+During the fourth quarter, BNY Mellon had sold commercial mortgage loans into (i) one third-party issued commercial mortgage-backed securities transaction, in respect of which we served as the "originator", "loan seller" and "sponsor" for SEC purposes and (ii) one third-party issued commercial mortgage-backed securities transaction, in respect of which we served as originator.
 We are also exposed to securitization products as a result of either purchasing securitizations originated by others into our investment portfolio, as a derivative counterparty to securitization transactions, or through extending credit to special purpose vehicles or non-operating companies defined as securitization exposures under the U.S. capital rules.
 The exposure amount and RWA for securitization exposures found in the banking book, and non-covered positions from the trading book are calculated in accordance with the U.S. capital rules hierarchy of approaches.
-At Sept.
-30, 2015, BNY Mellon was primarily utilizing the Simplified Supervisory Formula Approach ("SSFA").
+At Dec.
+31, 2015, BNY Mellon was primarily utilizing the Simplified Supervisory Formula Approach ("SSFA").
 Currently, we do not hedge our securitization portfolio.